redhat-developer-docs/Compass/Compass.md

 # Compass
 ## What is Compass?
-**Compass is an end-to-end architecture guide for building Cloud Native applications the Red Hat Way.**
+**Compass is an end-to-end architecture guide and code experience that describes the opinionated Red Hat way for building Cloud Native applications.**

 It includes microservices running in Linux containers, Kubernetes, OpenShift, Ansible and many other technologies.